mauricioklein/mauricioklein.github.io/about/index.md

 I'm **Mauricio Klein**, software engineer with more than 12 years of experience in small, mid-level and big companies.

-_AWS Certified Solutions Architect - Associate (SSA)_ since April/2019.
+> **AWS Certified Solutions Architect - Associate (SSA)** since April/2019.
+>
+> **AWS Certified Developer - Associate (DVA)** since April/2020.

 I'm specialized in backend systems, acting as a team lead in the last years.

-More recently, working dedicated as an ops engineer.
+More recently, working as a software development engineer @ AWS.

 My main interests are:
 - Cloud computing
+- Serverless architecture
+- Infrastructure automation
 - Kubernetes
-- Infrastructure automation
 - Chaos engineering
-- Serverless architecture
 - Distributed systems

 If you're looking for a skilled engineer for your project or just want to chat about technology,